 One of the nice things about Sea Cliff is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-Despite being a small village, Sea Cliff has a lot of people using the train to get to and from work every day.
-Most of these people on the train are using it to get to good jobs in other cities.
+In Sea Cliff, a lot of people use the train to get to work every day though Sea Cliff is a relatively small village.
+Those that ride the train are primarily traveling out of town to good jobs in other cities.

 Do you have a 4-year college degree or graduate degree?
 If so, you may feel right at home in Sea Cliff.
 62.55% of adults here have a 4-year degree or graduate degree, whereas the national average for all cities and towns is just 21.84%.